shivannis/xandr-docs-public/xandr-docs/articles/monetize/auditing-creatives.md

   are all PSAs.
 - Backup creatives must display an actual creative for an organization that is a non-profit, non-denominational, and non-partisan.
-  Xandr recommends Ad Council creatives.
+  Microsoft Advertising recommends Ad Council creatives.

 ## Malvertising

-Creatives submitted to Xandr for auditing will be audited using both manual and automated processes.
+Creatives submitted to Microsoft Advertising for auditing will be audited using both manual and automated processes.
 All active creatives regardless of whether they have been submitted for auditing will be continuously monitored for malvertising prevention.